Account-based marketing: Version 2.0

 It’s time for us B2B marketers to refocus and reassess where the opportunities now lie across fragmented and disrupted markets.
 By doing so, we can establish a better, and more productive, method for achieving our objectives.

-B2B marketers have one big question to answer in 2021: what is the most profitable client problem that we can solve better than anyone else?
+B2B marketers have one big question to answer: what is the most profitable client problem that we can solve better than anyone else?
 Only then can we work out how to position ourselves and leverage our strengths to reinforce our market position.